IBM/tririga-indoor-maps/docs/_pages/installation.markdown

 #### E) Configuring the Proxy

-After installing the OM package for your TRIRIGA Maps integration, a new file named `proxy.config` will be created and needs to be populated with settings.
+After installing the OM package for your TRIRIGA Maps integration, a new file named `tokenfetcher.config` will be created and needs to be populated with settings.

-The file can be obtained from within TRIRIGA's dashboard by clicking `Tools > System Setup > ClassLoader > EsriIndoorMapsProxy > proxy.config` and clicking the download button.
+The file can be obtained from within TRIRIGA's dashboard by clicking `Tools > System Setup > System > Class Loader > EsriIndoorMapsTokenFetcher > tokenfetcher.config` and clicking the download button.

 An example of how this file should be configured is displayed below.
-In this example, the ESRI server (where the esri map is located) is defined as `https://your-mapping-server.ibm.com`. (please note that that if your server has an additional context root it must be included before `/portal` in the example below)
+In this example, the ESRI server (where the esri map is located) is defined as `https://your-mapping-server.ibm.com/portal`. (please note that that if your server has an additional context root it must be included before `/portal` in the example below)

 ```
 <?xml version="1.0" encoding="utf-8" ?>